WardLordRuby/match_wire/README.md

 | quit                         | Quit      | Closes game and launcher                                                      |
 | help                         | -         | Displays a list of commands use: `<COMMAND> --help` for command usage options |

+#### Tips:
+- A help page is available for every command, to access it use: `<COMMAND_NAME> --help`
+- Arguments can be shortened to a single character for example `--includes` can be shortened to `-i`
+- To add spaces to your search term surround it in quotations e.g. `filter -i "long search term"`

+## Launch options
+Launching h2m_favorites.exe from the command line and passing in the argument `-s` or `--single-thread` will force the app to run on a single thread.
+Note that I designed this app to have very low overhead, since the process must stay open while you are playing H2M.
+By default the app runs on a single thread but upon running a filter command that task will execute on a multi-thread runtime in order to produce a favorites.json as quickly as possible.

+## Query help
+![help][filter-help]

 ### Custom queries:
 Filtering H2M servers is easy by adding your own arguments.
 The filter command with no added arguments will give you the top 100 most populated servers